alaahayba/VapulusTask/README.md

  to import Schema.

- 4- run npm start -> to start the server it will run in port 9000
+ 4- run npm start -> to start the server it will run on port 9000